fieldtrip/website/example/bids_mous.md

   - resting state
   - functional task

 MEG was acquired with a 275 channel CTF system.
 MRI was acquired with a 3T Siemens scanner.
-For the coregistration of the MEG with the anatomical MRI, the headshape was recorded using a Polhemus electromagnetic tracker.
+For the coregistration of the MEG with the anatomical MRI, the head shape was recorded using a Polhemus electromagnetic tracker.
 Digital photo's of the anatomical landmark at both ears were taken.
 Furthermore, head localizer coils were used for MEG coregistration as usual.

-Simulus presentation was done using using [NBS Presentation](https://www.neurobs.com).
+Stimulus presentation was done using using [NBS Presentation](https://www.neurobs.com).
 For MEG the events are coded as triggers in the data set.
 Both for MEG and MRI the presentation log files are shared and used to create/extend the _events.tsv_ sidecar files for the task data.

 The shared data is organized according to [BIDS](http://bids.neuroimaging.io), the Brain Imaging Data Structure.
 This not only gives structure to the organization of the data files, but also helps to ensure that appropriate metadata and documentation are shared.
 We believe that this will facilitate reuse and increase the value of the shared data.

-{% include markup/warning %}
-At this moment the data sharing has not been totally completed.
-Right now we are working on a publication that describes the details of this dataset, and the data is currently under review.
-Once completed, the data will be published on the [Donders Repository](https://www.ru.nl/donders/research/data/) with DOI http://hdl.handle.net/11633/di.dccn.DSC_3011020.09_236.
-{% include markup/end %}

 ## Procedure